Dan13l-N/lc3/README.md

 The routine converts a number in R1 into an ASCII string, and stores into a buffer which adress is in R1.

 Both registers are changed.
 The buffer must have at least 7 words of room (.blkw 7).
-The string will be zero-terminated, so it can be used with **puts**.
+The string will be zero-terminated, so it can be used with `puts`.

 ### **printnum(r0)**

 Prints the number in R0 on the console.
-It's just a thin wrapper around **itoa** and **puts**.
+It's just a thin wrapper around my `itoa` and standard routine `puts`.

 ### **multiply(r0, r1) -> r0**